healygi/PP4/README.md

 - Admin

     - The admin (site owner) can access their site administration using the Django administration framework.
     - Here the site owner can validate comment and upload/publish blog posts.
-The site owner has access to the email addresses that have signed up, the names of the users of the site and the social media applications attached to the site.

 ## Features Left to Implement